Consideration of Submitted Articles

 Manuscripts that are characterized as opinion pieces, historical pieces, or pieces that do not discuss or deal with the specific current capabilities or tactics, techniques, or procedures of military units or organizations need not submit such a memorandum for record.
 Prudence and sensitivity to the need to restrict information will dictate when such a memorandum is required.

 - Is the article well written?
-Does it move logically from a clear thesis through a well developed argument using supporting evidence to yield persuasive conclusions?
+Does it move logically from a clear thesis through a well-developed argument using supporting evidence to yield persuasive conclusions?

-- Does the article use excessive acronyms?
+- Does the article use acronyms?
+Are they defined for the reader?

 - Does the article show evidence of significant research using accepted academic standards?